 Animal Friends is proud to offer a variety of volunteering opportunities for individuals with special needs.
 Any volunteer who requires an aide, must have them present during their volunteer service.
-Both the individual with special needs and their aide will be required to complete a volunteer application and attend our Getting Started Orientation before volunteering.
+Both the individual with special needs and their aide will be required to fill out separate applications and attend our Getting Started Orientation before volunteering.
 To view our volunteer requirements and fill out an application, click here.

 If you are required to complete court-ordered community service, you may complete your hours at Animal Friends.
 There are some limitations to community service opportunities.
 There will be no direct contact with animals as you complete your hours.
 Animal Friends cannot accept applications from individuals who have been convicted of the following crimes/offenses: